We can understand a lot about the top Antoni Gaudí buildings in Barcelona with one quote:

 Those who look to the laws of nature as support for new works collaborate with the creator.

-Today let’s take a look at the famous buildings and the man behind the madness.
+Let’s take a look at the most famous Antoni Gaudi buildings and learn a bit about the man behind the madness.

 La Sagrada Familia